Topics Map > Group Work

 Groups and Group Work

 Creating virtual group spaces using Canvas or otherwise using student groups for collaborative learning and projects can make learning more personalized and interactive (and yes, more rigorous, if approached with care).
-The use of student groups greatly benefits from intentional planning and transparent communication about what students are meant to learn and how an effective group will work together.
+The use of student groups greatly benefits from transparent communication about what students are meant to learn and how an effective group will work together.

 - Reflect on the barriers and challenges of group work in courses; be flexible and ready to help students find solutions.